WordPress GPL License

 Codex

-1. Freedom to Run: Build Anything You Imagine
+1. Freedom to Build: Anything You Imagine

 2. Freedom to Learn: Explore How It Works